guyroyse/deep-learning-like-a-viking/ABSTRACT.md

 have been mimicked in fantasy literature and role-playing games for decades.

 Of course, having an alphabet, runic or otherwise, solves lots of problems.
 But, it also introduces others.
-The vikings had the same problem we do today.
+The Vikings had the same problem we do today.
 How were they to get their automated software systems to recognize the hand-carved input of a typical boatman?
 Of course, they were never able to solve this problem and were instead forced into a life of burning and